Maximilian Liebenwein: Independent painter in Munich and Burghausen

 It was in this period that Liebenwein discovered his affinity for Art Nouveau; in 1896, some of his illustrations had appeared in the Art Nouveau magazine Jugend.
 He contributed to the Bosnian magazine Nada, from its founding in 1895 until its last issue in 1903.
 It was an initiative of Béni Kállay.
-Liebwein, the magazine's main illustrator Ewald Arndt Čeplin, his brother Leo and its other regular artist Ivana Kobilca formed the obscure 'Sarajevo Painter's Club'.
+Liebenwein, the magazine's main illustrator Ewald Arndt Čeplin, his brother Leo and its other regular artist Ivana Kobilca formed the obscure 'Sarajevo Painter's Club'.
 He visited the country in 1900 and 1901.

 In 1900, he won a competition held by Ludwig Stollwerck for designs for a trading card album for the Stollwerck company.
 Other winners included Fritz Helmuth Ehmcke from Berlin; Ernst Neumann, Adolf Höfer and Walter Püttner from Munich; and Karl Hölle from Hamburg.
 The judges were Emil Doepler, Woldemar Friedrich, Bruno Schmitz and Franz Skarbina from Berlin, in addition to a Stollwerck partner.
 Liebenwein's theme was Kater Murr.